-28. Upstream \rightarrow Methods \rightarrow Model objectives stages, or conceptualize the stages differently.
-We will award this point if there is a clear description of the update to the model related to each stage, whether that is the intent of the stage (e.g. making the model less harmful), a mechanistic characterization (e.g. minimizing a specific loss function), or an empirical assessment (e.g. evaluation results conducted before and after the stage).
+28. Upstream \rightarrow Methods \rightarrow Model objectives

+- Definition: For all stages that are described, is there a clear description of the associated learning objectives or a clear characterization of the nature of this update to the model? - Notes: We recognize that different developers may use different terminology for these stages, or conceptualize the stages differently.
+We will award this point if there is a clear description of the update to the model related to each stage, whether that is the intent of the stage (e.g. making the model less harmful), a mechanistic characterization (e.g. minimizing a specific loss function), or an empirical assessment (e.g. evaluation results conducted before and after the stage). - References: Model Cards for Model Reporting, Scaling Instruction-Finetuned Language Models